pokryfka/aws-xray-sdk-swift/Documentation/XRayRecorder.md

 ### `beginSegment(name:​baggage:​metadata:​)`

 Creates new segment.
-Extracts the thre context from the baggage.
-Creates new if the baggage does not contain a valid XRay Trace Context.

 ``` swift
 public func beginSegment(name:​ String, baggage:​ BaggageContext, metadata:​ Segment.Metadata? = nil) -> XRayRecorder.Segment
 ```

+Extracts the trace context from the baggage.
+Creates new one if the baggage does not contain a valid `XRayContext`.

+Depending on the context missing strategy configuration will log an error or fail if the context is missing.

 #### Parameters